Cosmological constant problem: Cutoff dependence and renormalization

 The calculated vacuum energy is a positive, rather than negative, contribution to the cosmological constant because the existing vacuum has negative quantum-mechanical pressure, while in general relativity, the gravitational effect of negative pressure is a kind of repulsion.
 (Pressure here is defined as the flux of quantum-mechanical momentum across a surface.)
 Roughly, the vacuum energy is calculated by summing over all known quantum-mechanical fields, taking into account interactions and self-interactions between the ground states, and then removing all interactions below a minimum "cutoff" wavelength to reflect that existing theories break down and may fail to be applicable around the cutoff scale.
 Because the energy is dependent on how fields interact within the current vacuum state, the vacuum energy contribution would have been different in the early universe; for example, the vacuum energy would have been significantly different prior to electroweak symmetry breaking during the quark epoch.

 The vacuum energy in quantum field theory can be set to any value by renormalization.
 This view treats the cosmological constant as simply another fundamental physical constant not predicted or explained by theory.
 Such a renormalization constant must be chosen very accurately because of the many-orders-of-magnitude discrepancy between theory and observation, and many theorists consider this ad-hoc constant as equivalent to ignoring the problem.

-Using Planck mass as the cut-off for a cut-off regularization scheme provides a difference of 120 order of magnitude between the vacuum energy and the cosmological constant.
+Using Planck mass as the cut-off for a cut-off regularization scheme provides a difference of 120 orders of magnitude between the vacuum energy and the cosmological constant.
 However this method violates Lorentz covariance.
 Using dimensional regularization instead, reduces this difference to about 56 orders of magnitude.